FarronF/limerick-council-meetings/meetings/2021/10/18-Monthly Meeting of Metropolitan District of Limerick/Minutes Monthly - Monthly Meeting of Metropolitan District of Limerick - 20th September 2021.md

 ***as soon as possible.***

-The motion was proposed by Councillor Kiely, seconded by Councillor O’Donovan and agreed.--- 11
+The motion was proposed by Councillor Kiely, seconded by Councillor O’Donovan and agreed.
+---
+11

 In proposing the motion, Councillor Kiely highlighted the importance of a reliable bus service and